natyusha/ShokoRelay.bundle/README.md

 - Will replace:
   - Ambiguous AniDB episode titles with the series title plus a suffix for the type of episode
   - Inconsistently capitalised genre tags with ones using [AniDB Capitalisation Rules](https://wiki.anidb.net/Capitalisation)
-- Will use TheTVDB episode descriptions and titles if AniDB is missing that information
+- Will use TMDB episode descriptions and titles if AniDB is missing that information

 ## Utility Scripts
 Shoko Relay includes several utility / automation scripts which can help to quickly add full length theme songs, automatic collection posters, correct negative season numbers, synced watched states, and more.